-The proposed project site is located at 1708 Calle de los Alamos in the City of San Clemente, Orange County (Exhibits 1 & 2).
-The site is a gradually sloping lot leading to Toledo Canyon.
+The proposed project site is located at 322 W. Avenida Gaviota in the City of San Clemente, Orange County (Exhibits 1 & 2).
+The 28,065 square foot vacant site gradually slopes west down towards the mouth of Toledo Canyon.
 Surrounding development consists of low-density single-family residences.
-The nearest public access is available at the Boca del Canon access point, less than 1⁄2 mile south of the subject site (Exhibit 3).
-The subject site is designated RL (residential low density) on the certified Land Use Plan and the proposed use is consistent with that land use designation.
+The nearest public access is available at the Boca del Canon access point, approximately 200 feet southwest of the subject site (Exhibit 3).
+The site is designated as Residential Low (7 dwelling units per acre) in the certified Land Use Plan, and the proposed project is consistent with this designation.